 Recipe by Carol

 "This is quite a refreshing dessert.
-Serve plain, or with whipped cream."
+Serve plain, or with whipped cream or ice cream."

 Watch video tips and tricks